Peter Millington's Web Space

 - Folk Play Research Website -

 I built this website for the Traditional Drama Research Group, who now manage it independently and have since redesigned it.
 My own main contributions were the Scripts Collection (now retitled Texts and Contexts), and the Nottinghamshire List of Folk Plays & Related Customs (now moved to the Master Mummers Website).
 It includes several other resources, although its collections of web links and photographs of modern groups have unfortunately been dropped.

 - Master Mummers Website - http://www.mastermummers.org/

-Designed to supplement the Folk Play Research website, this website includes a Directory of Folk Play Groups, an interactive Folk Play Scripts Explorer, an interactive Folk Play Atlas, Electronic ERD: An Index to English Folk Drama, FAQ, plus other bits and bobs.
+Designed to supplement the Folk Play Research website, this website includes a Directory of Folk Play Groups, an interactive Folk Play Scripts Explorer, an interactive Folk Play Atlas, Electronic ERD: An Index to English Folk Drama, the revamped Notts List, FAQ, plus other bits and bobs.

 - Nottinghamshire Heritage Gateway: Folklore and Customs -

 This is an extensive guide to sources of information on Nottinghamshire folklore and customs, with examples and illustrations, prepared for the Thoroton Society of Nottinghamshire.

 - Postscript to Mrs Ewing and the St Kitts Mummies' Plays [Open access]